 Currently, owners who register de-sexed dogs with their local government pay a lower registration fee than owners of dogs that are not de-sexed, creating an incentive for owners to de-sex their dog.
-It is proposed to maintain a lower registration fee for de-sexed dogs to further incentivise de-sexing.
+It is proposed to maintain a lower registration fee for desexed dogs to further incentivise de-sexing.

-- 21. Who do you believe is best placed to monitor compliance with de-sexing? - □ Local Governments

-☐ Other - please specify: Please provide reasons for your preference: Questions - Local Governments 22.
+21. Who do you believe is best placed to monitor compliance with de-sexing? □ Local Governments □ Other - please specify: Please provide reasons for your preference:We have always had a good working relationship with our Shire Questions - Local Governments 22.
 What costs do you currently incur in registering a dog?
 Please provide as much detail as possible.
-Item: cost of tags admin & postage 23.
+Item Cost \$ Item Cost \$ Item Cost \$ 23.
 What additional costs would you incur if you also checked a sterilisation certificate or exemption certificate at the time of registration?
-Item minimal Cost \$ NIL Item Cost \$ Item Cost \$ 24.
+Item Cost \$ Item Cost \$ Item Cost \$ 24.
 What other costs would mandatory de-sexing impose on a local government?
-Item staff resources Cost \$500 - \$1000/fortnight Item subsidised cost for de-sexing Cost \$20,000 depending on funding options Item increased inspections Cost \$ 25.
+Item Cost \$ Item Cost \$ Item Cost \$ 25.
 What benefits would be gained by your local government with mandatory desexing?
 Please provide as much detail as possible.
-Item less backyard breeding Cost \$ Item lower demand on rehoming agencies Cost \$ Item increased compliance no infringements Cost \$-10,000 26.
+Item Cost \$ Item Cost \$ Item Cost \$ 26.
 At what level would the registration fee need to be set for your local government to recover costs?
-For de-sexed dogs? \$keep at current costs For non-de-sexed dogs? \$ double the current rate
+For de-sexed dogs? \$ For non-de-sexed dogs? \$